Andy Madrick - Why AI changed design handoff forever

 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Tokens" to locate the part of the design system mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 25:31, where the video says: “a code diff right now?
 Like the fundamental approach that you took is wrong."
 And it doesn't matter how many little Claude and Codex reviews you had, this is wrong.
 So now more of the review is actually...”

 03